leorleor/double-rainbow-fpv/README.md

 Double Rainbow FPV

 Hi, thanks for taking a look.
-This is primordial code for a dual symmetric 4G FPV control/video/data link.
-The RX and TX both run on Android devices, the RX uses USB OTG to connect to an Arduino that outputs ppm to control a normal RC model.
-A goal is an affordable, simple, and expandable long range digital FPV link.
+This is primordial code for a bidirectional 4G FPV control/video/data link.
+The RX and TX both run on Android devices, the RX connects with USB OTG to an Arduino that outputs ppm to control a normal RC model.
+A goal is an affordable simple long range digital FPV link.

 This is not a proper app yet, not even a beta.
 Figured I would share the code to help anyone jump start similar projects (I definitely appreciate all the examples I found out there while getting this working!).